tachiyomiorg/website/src/help/guides/backup.md

 :::

 ## Backup frequency
 Backup frequency lets you select a frequency in which Tachiyomi will automatically backup your library.
-To setup Backup frequency go to `Settings > Backup` and the select `Backup frequency`, this will bring up a dialog letting you choose between preset backup frequencies.
+This setting will bring up a dialog letting you choose between preset backup frequencies.

 ## Backup directory
 Backup directory lets you choose where your automatic backup is stored.